-DVB-SUB TTML (Subtitling) - Timed Text Mark-up Language
+DVB-TTML (Subtitling) - Timed Text Mark-up Language

-DVB TTML Subtitling Systems
+DVB-TTML Subtitling Systems

 Today’s broadcast content can be distributed in many forms and via many different paths.
 Whilst broadcast services traditionally relied on bitmap-based subtitles because of processing simplicity, advanced processing and text rendering have made text-based approaches feasible.
 These offer more flexibility and better options to improve the user experience.
 TTML (Timed Text Markup Language) is established as a common solution for IP-based platforms, but multiple profiles exist.